FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/scripting/functions_list.md

 If for example the game Menu has different effects than Level 1, you will create a different profile for both, and then load them properly.

 > If you are using effects in fullscreen, we recommend using just one PPFX system and multiple profiles, for better flexibility.
 (You can use as many as you like too).

+> Profiles do not need to be destroyed, as they are structs.

 ```gml
 PPFX_Profile(name, effects_array);